Fall Activities In NJ To Fill Your Bucket List This Season

 Test your skills in a life-sized maze

 Put those problem-solving skills to work as you and your kiddos get lost in a maze.
 Yup, fall is officially the season of the farm maze, where the whole family can get moving and have a ton of fun.
 Check out the massive corn mazes often mowed into themes that boggle the mind or have easier, kid-friendly versions your kids can do on their own.
-Likewise, a sunflower maze is pretty and skillful, like the Sussex County Sunflower Maze in Sandystown, where you can get lost in a labyrinth of over 1 million flowers (just make sure you catch it before the sunflowers are done).
+Or try a prettier version with a sunflower maze, like the Sussex County Sunflower Maze in Sandystown, where you can get lost in a labyrinth of over 1 million flowers (just make sure you catch it before the sunflowers are done).

 Spend a day at a local family-friendly farm like Johnson’s Corner Farm.
 Photo Credit: @tayr.captures